Exercise For Stress Relief

 • A local community center

-6. Exercise And Professional Mental Health Treatment
+• 6.
+Exercise And Stress Relief And Mental Health Treatment

-Think of exercise as a supportive friend to traditional mental health treatments like complementary therapies or specific therapy or medication.
+Think of exercise as a supportive friend to traditional stress or mental health treatments like complementary therapies or specific therapy or medication.
 It’s not a replacement, but it adds another layer of support.
 When you’re working through stress or anxiety with a therapist, adding regular exercise can give your progress a real boost.
 It’s like having an extra set of hands to help human services carry the load.

 To Wrap Up